llafuente/language-spec/language/control-flow.md

 Notice: This have performance implications.

-The controlling expression need to implement `IndexIterator`
+The controlling expression need to implement `index_iterator`

 *Example*

-The following example illustrate both behaviours with pointer and value.
+The following example illustrate both behaviors with pointer and value.

 ```language
 struct point {